Skip to content

 WARNING

-Defining function tools
+Defining a function tool (function)

 FieldDescription

-typeShould always be function
+typeMust always be function

 function.nameFunction name (e.g., get_weather)

-function.descriptionDetails on when and how to use the function
+function.descriptionDetailed information on when and how to use the function

-function.parametersJSON Schema defining the function’s input parameters
+function.parametersJSON Schema defining the function input parameters

 function.strictWhether to enable strict schema adherence when generating function calls